-However, he represents his party’s choice to do the “responsible” thing, asserting they will not vote non-confidence on the budget, a position that has calmed most speculation of a possible election.
+However, he represents his party’s choice to do the “responsable” thing, asserting they will not vote non-confidence on the budget, a position that has calmed most speculation of a possible election.

 Green Party Leader Annamie Paul echoes the position that an election “is not something I can imagine right now”.